songer12345/2020_ACSAC_Mearsuring_the_Effective_of_Privacy_policy/README.md

 # Measuring the Effectiveness of Privacy Policies for Voice Assistant Applications

+Our paper was accepted by the ACSAC 2020 and received the Distinguished Paper Award.
+You can find our paper [here](https://dl.acm.org/doi/pdf/10.1145/3427228.3427250).
+If you find our paper useful for you, please consider citing:

+    @inproceedings{liao2020measuring,
+	Author = {Liao, Song and Wilson, Christin and Cheng, Long and Hu, Hongxin and Deng, Huixing}, Title = {Measuring the effectiveness of privacy policies for voice assistant applications}, Booktitle  = {Annual Computer Security Applications Conference}, Year = {2020}
+    }

 ## Introduction

 We conduct the first empirical analysis to measure the effectiveness of privacy policies provided by voice-app developers on both Amazon Alexa and Google Assistant platforms.
 The major contributions and findings are: